 As long as it is used for eligible higher education costs, funds in a 529 plan can be borrowed free of federal and state taxes.
 That may include tuition, fees, books, computers, and special-needs student services.
 State tax breaks, if your state provides one, can sweeten the deal.
 Although these deductions differ in value.

-529 money can also be used on K-12 costs under the Tax Cut and Jobs Act, and up to $10,000 can be utilized without taxation.
+Earning about how to use 529 plan to pay for college can also be used on K-12 costs under the Tax Cut and Jobs Act, and up to $10,000 can be utilized without taxation.
 Be mindful that primary and secondary school expenditures will not be accepted by every state as eligible tuition bills, so consult with the provider of the package and figure out what is included in the plan you chose.

 What if you don’t need the funds for your kid or don’t go to college.
 Then you may shift the beneficiary, to even yourself, or a relative, or another family member.
 Or you can actually withdraw the money that would be taxed at the rate of the beneficiary and you will incur a 10 percent penalty on the growth of earnings.